ArneBachmann/sos/README.md

 SOS supports three different file handling models that you may use to your liking, thus being able to mimick different traditional VCSs, plus a new mode for super quick and easy version management (the default).
 - **Simple mode**: All files are automatically versioned and tracked.
 Drawback: Will pickup any little modification for any file, binary or not
-- **Tracking mode**: Only files that match certain file name tracking patterns are respected during `commit`, `update` and `branch` (just like in SVN, gitless, and Fossil), requiring users to specifically add or remove files per branch.
+- **Tracking mode**: Only files that match certain file patterns are respected during `commit`, `update` and `branch` (just like in SVN, gitless, and Fossil), requiring users to specifically add or remove files per branch.
 Drawback: Need to declare files to track for every offline repository
-- **Picky mode**: Each operation needs the explicit declaration of file name patterns for versioning (like Git does).
+- **Picky mode**: Each operation needs the explicit declaration of file patterns for versioning (like Git does).
 Drawback: Need to stage files for every single commit

 ### Unique features of SOS ###
 - Initializes repositories by default with the *simple mode*, which makes effortless versioning a piece of cake
-- In the optional tracking mode, files are tracked based on glob patterns instead of pure filenames or paths (in a manner comparable to how SVN ignores files)
+- In the optional tracking mode, files are tracked via *file patterns* instead of pure filenames or paths (in a manner comparable to how SVN ignores files)
 - Command line replacement for traditional VCS that transparently pipes commands to them
 - Straightforward and simplified semantics for common VCS operations (`branch`, `commit`, integrate changes)